oemof/oemof-thermal/docs/stratified_thermal_storage.rst

 * Heat conductivity of the storage has to be passed as well as a timeseries of outside temperatures for the calculation of heat losses.
 * There is no distinction between outside temperature and ground temperature.
-* A single value thermal transmittance :math:`U` is assumed, neglecting the fact that the storage's lateral surface is bent and thus has a higher thermal transmittance than a flat surface.
+* A single value for the thermal transmittance :math:`U` is assumed, neglecting the fact that the storage's lateral surface is bent and thus has a higher thermal transmittance than a flat surface.
 The relative error introduced here gets smaller with larger storage diameters.